The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 Remote access is one of the clearest dividing lines between the two models.

 Hardware-centric control rooms allow it only through dedicated KVM-over-IP solutions, and even then, access is often limited in functionality or locked down for security reasons.
 Remote workflows are possible, but functionality is often constrained.
-Each remote workplace should be equipped with dedicated KVM equipment and a dedicated network line.
+Each remote workplace should be equipped with dedicated KVM equipment and cabled connectivity to the control room network segment.

 Software-centric control rooms are designed for mobility.
-Users and operators can connect and operate with video wall content securely from their PC, laptop, tablet or smartphone; from home offices or remote locations, using the same interfaces and views available on-site.
-With tools like Polywall Lens, the same workspace becomes available both on-site and remotely without specialized hardware or software and dedicated workstations.
+Users and operators can connect and interact with video wall content securely from their own PC, laptop, tablet, or smartphone; from home offices or remote locations, using the same interfaces and views as those available on-site.
+With browser-based remote KVM tools like Polywall Lens, the same workspace becomes available both on-site and remotely without specialized hardware, software, or dedicated workstations.

 6. Collaboration & Interactivity